Variable Valve Timing System Malfunction - Bank 1

 OBD-II code P1349 indicates a problem with the variable valve timing system in your Toyota.

-Your Toyota's variable valve timing, or VVT, system is responsible for controlling and adjusting the intake valve timing according to driving conditions.
+Your Toyota's variable valve timing system, or VVT is responsible for controlling and adjusting the intake valve timing according to driving conditions.
 The engine control module, or ECM, controls the oil control valve, or OCV, to make the intake valve timing accurate, and so that oil pressure controlled by the OCV is properly supplied to the VVT controller.
 From there, the VVT controller changes position between the cam and crankshaft.
 The code, P1349 is triggered when the valve timing isn't changing from the current valve timing state, or when the valve timing is fixed.

 Possible causes of trouble code P1349 include: